google sheets

 Scatter plots reveal how events influence other values in a dataset, show outliers, and highlight weak spots in an analysis.

-Creating a scatter plot in Google Sheets is manageable, but Sourcetable makes it effortless to answer any data-related questions.
+Creating a scatter plot in Google Sheets can be complex and time-consuming, but Sourcetable makes it simple with its AI-powered approach.